-The bank follows the prudential guidelines issued by the RBI on classification of Non - Performing Assets as under:
+The bank follows the prudential guidelines issued by the RBI on classification of Non - Performing Assets as under: 1.
+Interest and/or installment of principal remain overdue for a period of more than 90 days in respect of term loan.
+2. The account remains 'out of order' if the outstanding balance remains continuously in excess of sanctioned limits/DP for more than 90 days in respect of overdraft or cash credit a) Gross Credit exposure (Rs in crore)

-- 1. Interest and/or installment of principal remain overdue for a period of more than 90 days in respect of term loan. - 2.
-The account remains 'out of order' if the outstanding balance remains continuously in excess of sanctioned limits/DP for more than 90 days in respect of overdraft or cash credit - 3.
-The bill remains overdue for a period of more than 90 days in case of bills purchased and discounted Where the interest charged during any quarter is not serviced fully within 90 days from the end of the quarter, the asset is classified as non-performing.
+3. The bill remains overdue for a period of more than 90 days in case of bills purchased and discounted Where the interest charged during any quarter is not serviced fully within 90 days from the end of the quarter, the asset is classified as non-performing.
 A non-performing asset ceases to generate income of the bank.